hsolberg/ha/README.md

 This is the redacted version of my HomeAssistant setup

+# NB!
+This is very outdated.
+Template-automations might not work anymore!

 ## Todo-list
 - [ ] Add Hue Motion Sensor to config.
 - [ ] Make detailed guide for how to use State attributes for Steam using templates.